ghc/ghc/docs/users_guide/debugging.rst

     performed.
 This output includes various information that the simplifier uses to determine whether the inlining is beneficial.

+.. ghc-flag:: -ddump-freshen
+    :shortdesc: Dump output after freshening uniques
+    :type: dynamic

+    Dump the Core after each run of FreshenUniques, which makes sure that each binder's Unique is indeed globally unique.

 .. ghc-flag:: -ddump-dmdanal
     :shortdesc: Dump demand analysis output
     :type: dynamic